aaryanlimbasiya/CodeAlpha_Task-1_HangmanGame/README.md

 *Ends the game with a win or loss message.

-Hangman Game with Diagram:

-*Includes a visual representation of the hangman using ASCII art.

-*Randomly selects a word from a larger predefined list.

-*Allows the player to guess letters to uncover the hidden word.

-*Provides feedback on correct and incorrect guesses.

-*Limits the number of incorrect guesses to 6.

-*Displays the current state of the word and the hangman diagram after each guess.

-*Ends the game with a win or loss message.

 # Libraries Used:

 random.choice(): Randomly selects a word from a predefined list.